mfsiega/recall-case-study/README.md

 Create a chat application that allows users to interact with a dataset of video summaries.

+## tl;dr

+If you just want some pointers to quickly review what I've done:

+- `backend/src/main.py` is the entrypoint to the server.
+Most of the code lives in that directory.
+- `backend/preprocessing` has some scripts that I used to generate e.g., embeddings for the summaries.
+- `frontend/case-study-chat/src/app/page.tsx` has the actual frontend, but it's very minimal.

 ## To run locally

 ### Prerequisites

 - Docker
+- An OpenAI API key

+NOTE: I've bundled the preprocessed data e.g., embeddings in the `backend/data` directory for convenience.

 ### Steps